tetraprism95/CompanyList/README.md

 ## What Will Be Found In This App?
 (Featuring)
 - CoreData
 - Knowing how to create multiple entities within CoreData
-- Knowing  how to create a context with persitant container
+- Knowing  how to create a context with persistent container
 - How to use NSBatchedDeleteRequest.
 (Delete Existing Objects and Permanently Removing It From Context)
 - Fetching objects
 - How to uniquely identify each section for its chosen category